hyperledger/besu-docs/docs/Concepts/Permissioning/Onchain-Permissioning.md

 ## Bootnodes

-When a node joins a network, it connects to the bootnodes until it synchronizes to the chain head regardless of node permissions.
+When a network adds a node, the node connects to the bootnodes until it synchronizes to the chain head, regardless of node permissions.
 After synchronization, the Account Rules and Node Rules smart contracts apply the permissioning rules.

 If a sychronized node loses all peer connections (that is, it has zero peers), it reconnects to the